HarithGovinna/My_Fadecandy_2022/README.md

 from PIL import Image, ImageTk       -  Import image library from tkinter import messagebox       -  Import messagebox library
 ~~~

-- Create the title for the GUI as "Animation Box".
+- Create the program title for the GUI as "Animation Box".
+- Create a "Animation Box" label for the GUI's header.

 # Simulator